 No one can do this without help.
 There is a great deal of truth behind the saying, ‘It takes a village to raise a child’.
 Find your village.

 There are also some things you can do to make the most of the opportunities you have to sleep for at least three hours.

 There are some ideas to try in 6 Things To Do When You Need More Sleep.

 Your 3-week old baby still spends most of his time feeding, sleeping, crying … or pooping.

 Although your baby seems pretty demanding, you’ll soon see him take more interest in looking around this strange new world and the people who live in it.
 Some complex shapes can be a great help as well.

 Faces continue to be his favorite thing to look at, so surprise him with some of the things faces can do:

 - Poke your tongue out and watch him try to mimic you

-- Show him your face upside down and watch as he tries to make sense of familiar features in unfamiliar places!
+- Show him your face upside down and watch as he tries to make sense of familiar features in unfamiliar places.

-At 3 weeks of age, he recognizes close family voices from life in the womb, though they are now much less muffled.
-Sing songs, tell him stories – if you did this during pregnancy, he will recognize the rhythm and pattern of familiar words.
+At three weeks of age, he recognizes close family voices from life in the womb, although they are now much less muffled.
+Sing songs and tell him stories.
+If you did this during pregnancy, he will recognize the rhythm and pattern of familiar words.